Types of Financial Aid

 Scholarships are a very common form of gift aid at universities around the world.
 This type of aid may be based on financial need, student achievement and/or a variety of other categories.

 PNW automatically considers all freshman applicants for merit-based scholarships.
-In addition to our merit-based scholarships, PNW has a variety of scholarships.
-More than 140 of our donor-funded scholarships can be applied to through a single form.
+In addition to our merit-based scholarships, PNW has more than 200 donor-funded scholarships, many of which can be applied for with a single form!

 Grants are another form of gift aid and come in many different forms.
 For students exploring financial aid options, grants can help with the cost of tuition and fees, books, housing and more.

 The federal government and the State of Indiana award many need-based grants every year.
 The best way to get a head start on need-based grants is to fill out the FAFSA, which is critical to all parts of your financial aid.

 Federal Work Study gives students an opportunity to work on campus in part-time jobs.
 This program functions much like a regular job, with the pay being sent directly to the student.
 Pay from a work study can help with living and educational expenses.